2 Data

 2.2.3 Output of Read()

-also displays the type of how each variable is stored in the computer, as numbers with or without decimal digits, or as character strings in this example.
+Read() also displays the storage type of each variable: as numbers with or without decimal digits, or as character strings, in this example.
 Also listed are the number of complete and missing values for each variable, the number of unique values for each variable, and sample data values.
 Figure 2.3 lists the output from reading the employee.xlsx data file.

 2.3 Display the Data